 I’ve been reading, curating and sharing resources about mass incarceration.
 I plan to do some writing about it as a way to work through what I’m learning.
 To think through barriers and imagine solutions.

 In so doing, I lend my voice to the modern abolitionists: freedom fighters speaking and teaching about mass incarceration and its myriad, interconnected issues.
-For a growing list of digital resources and my occasional musings, follow my Tumblr here.
+At one point I curated a list of digital resources and my occasional musings, on my Tumblr here.
 As I think through things more deeply, or at least more fully, I plan to share here.

 I am tempted to disparage my own efforts.
 They seem meaningless in the face of such a massive system.
 What, really, can sprinkling ideas through social media accomplish?
 What, really, might a few tentative words contribute?